Beaches (1988 film): Plot

+The two women's friendship is put to the test by various romantic relationships, but always eventually survives these upheavals.
+Finally, C.C. makes it as a Broadway star.
+Hillary appears with her new man, Michael Essex, but there is new friction: C.C. castigates Hillary for forsaking the law; Hillary tells C.C. she's obsessed with her career.
+The two women's friendship seems to have ended.

-Hillary discovers her husband is having an affair.
-When Hillary learns that C.C. is performing in San Francisco, she makes contact for the first time in years.
-They learn of each other's divorces, then discover that they have been secretly jealous of each other for years: Hillary is upset that she has none of C.C.'s talent or charisma, while C.C. admits she has always been envious of Hillary's beauty and intelligence.
+They both end up getting divorces, but discover that they have been secretly jealous of each other for years: Hillary of C.C.'s talent; C.C. of Hillary's intelligence.

 Hillary tells C.C. that she is pregnant, and has already decided to raise the child as a single parent.
 This wins her admiration from the feisty and independent C.C., who promises to stay and help her out.
-C.C. starts talking of settling down, and having a family of her own, having become engaged to Hillary's obstetrician.
+C.C. starts talking of settling down, and having a family of her own, having become engaged to Hillary's obstetrician, Richard Milstein.
 However, when C.C.'s agent calls with the perfect comeback gig for her, C.C. abandons her fiancé, and races back to New York City.
 Hillary gives birth to a daughter, whom she names Victoria Cecilia.
 When Victoria is a young girl, Hillary develops viral cardiomyopathy, requiring a heart transplant.
-Having a rare tissue type, she realizes she will most likely die before a heart is found.
+Having a rare tissue type, she learns she will most likely die before a donor is found.

 C.C. has become a big star, having won a Tony award, and completed her latest hit album.
 When she learns of Hillary's illness, she accompanies Hillary and Victoria to the beach house for the summer.
 Hillary becomes depressed due to her debilitated state, and takes her frustration out on C.C. whom she sees having fun with and connecting with Victoria.
 Hillary eventually begins to accept her prognosis bravely, appreciating her time with Victoria and C.C.
 Hillary and Victoria return to San Francisco, while C.C. heads to Los Angeles for a concert.
 Hillary collapses and is found by her daughter, leading to the note C.C. receives that prompts her to leave her rehearsal.
 C.C. takes Hillary and Victoria to the beach house, where Hillary dies.

 After the funeral, C.C. takes custody of Victoria, and the two console each other in their grief.
-C.C. goes forward with her concert and concludes it by singing "The Glory of Love", the first song Hillary heard her sing 30 years ago; as the song ends, C.C. tearfully waves toward the sky, in tribute to her.
+C.C. goes forward with her concert and concludes it by singing "The Glory of Love", the first song Hillary heard her sing 30 years ago; as the song ends, C.C. tearfully waves toward the sky in tribute to Hillary.
 After the show, she leaves hand-in-hand with Victoria and begins telling stories of when she first met her mother.